sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 ### Let's get back to the penalty kick situation

 Suppose you are a goalkeeper, You want to train yourself as much as possible.
 You are never able to know the physics of all football matches.
-Even if you do, by the time you can calculate the position of
+Even if you do, by the time you can calculate the position of the penalty taker, it's already goal!
+So what should you do?
+Like I said, practice!!!
+The more different types of goal stopping practice you can do , the more probability to stop the goals in the real matches!!
+These different shoots are what?
+Literally samples!!
+(TODO, add example of different scenarios of goal stoping including images.)